penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-oncallperiodsinfo.md

 engineInputGHCSchema#/properties/ghcData/properties/onCallServices/items/properties/refPeriods
 ```

-Information about the periods that have the service and mirror placement in periods condition (same placement in periods).
+It contains the periods when the service must be set and mirror placement in periods condition (same placement in periods).

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |